-- is a voluntary, open, independent, democratic confederation of trade unions protecting wage, working and living conditions and rights of employees
+- Voluntary, open, independent, democratic confederation of trade unions protecting wage, working and living conditions and rights of employees

-- is an important social partner in tripartite negotiations in the framework of the Council of Economic and Social Agreement of the Czech Republic
+- Important social partner in tripartite negotiations in the framework of the Council of Economic and Social Agreement of the Czech Republic

-- works in the regions of the Czech Republic through Regional Councils of Trade Unions (RROS) and Regional Offices for Legal Assistance (RPP)
+- Operates in the regions of the Czech Republic through Regional Councils of Trade Unions (RROS) and Offices for Legal Assistance

-- is a member of the International Trade Union Confederation (ITUC), of the European Trade Union Confederation (ETUC) and of the Trade Union Advisory Committee to the OECD (TUAC)
+- Member of the International Trade Union Confederation (ITUC), of the European Trade Union Confederation (ETUC) and of the Trade Union Advisory Committee to the OECD (TUAC)